hackforla/UI-UX/README.md

 - November 26 - Thanksgiving Break!
 Happy Thanksgiving! 🦃🍁🍗🍂🌽

 ### December 2025
 - Winter Break!
-See you on the New Year!☃️❄️🎆
+See you in the New Year!☃️❄️🎆

 ## :white_check_mark: Getting Started
 ### Step 1.
 Complete General Onboarding